anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Profile extensions may also
-leverage the appearance of their identifier in the "rdapConformance" array (i.e. clients are signaled that a profile is in use).
+leverage the appearance of their identifier in the "rdapConformance" array (i.e., clients are signaled that a profile is in use).
 Profile extensions that mandate the implementation of another extension MUST require that the implementor include the extension identifier for that other extension in the "rdapConformance" array.